Diabetes Mellitus

 Acute complications

-• Acute Hyperglycemia (abnormally high level of blood sugar)
+• Acute Hyperglycemia (abnormally high level of blood sugarBlood glucose >15mmol/L)

-Patients may have deep, rapid breathing, nausea, vomiting and excessive thirst leading to unconsciousness or coma (a state of prolonged unconsciousness).
-Patients in this stage should be admitted to hospital as soon as possible.
+Patients may experience deep and rapid breathing, nausea, vomiting and excessive thirst, and may lead to unconsciousness or coma.
+Patients must be admitted to hospital as soon as possible.

 Chronic complications

-If diabetes mellitus is not adequately controlled and glucose level remains high over prolonged period, blood vessels and nervous system are easily impaired and result in long-term damage of organs or even failure.
+If diabetes mellitus is not adequately controlled and glucose level remains high over a prolonged period, blood vessels and nervous system are easily impaired and can result in long-term damage or even failure of body organs.

 Organ